Clinical Psychology PsyD Program

 Dellanira Garcia, PhD, Assistant Professor, was awarded a National Institutes of Health Loan Repayment Program Award for her continued work on health disparities among Latino populations.
 The objective of this two (2) year award is the recruitment and retention of qualified health professionals whose research focuses on minority health disparities or other health disparities.

 Licensure and Accreditation

-The Program is accredited, on contingency by the American Psychological Association (APA).
-This status, available to new doctoral programs, is effective beginning 07/22/18 and was granted for five years.
-In the fall of 2021, APA's Commission on Accreditation (COA) will review outcome data for students in the program and program graduates via a self-study and site visit, after which the program will be reviewed for full accreditation status.
+The Program is recognized as accredited, on contingency by the American Psychological Association (APA).
+This status, available to new doctoral programs, is effective beginning July 22 of 2018 and was granted for five years.
+In the spring of 2022, the program will submit a self-study of comprehensive outcome data for the program for the review by the APA's Commission on Accreditation (COA) for full accreditation.

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002 Phone: (202) 336-5979 / E-mail: firstname.lastname@example.org Web: www.apa.org/ed/accreditation